Isaiah Sykes

-Isaiah Sykes (born December 2, 1991) is an American professional basketball player who is currently a free agent.
+Isaiah Sykes (born December 2, 1991) is an American former basketball player.
 He played college basketball for the UCF Knights men's basketball team where he was named to the 2013 Conference USA First Team.
 He scored a career-high 36 points in a double overtime victory over Temple in the opening round of the 2014 AAC tournament.

 High school career

 Sykes played high school basketball representing Edwin C. Denby High School (Detroit, Michigan).
 Playing for head coach Chuck Albright, Sykes averaged 19.7 points, 5.9 rebounds and 4.3 assists throughout his senior year.
 After leading the school to the Michigan Class A state semi-finals, he was selected to play in the Michigan High School All-Star Game in which he scored 17 points.
 Soon after he graduated from Denby, Sykes played for the Amateur Athletic Union (AAU) team known as the Michigan Hurricanes, under coach Will Smith.
 He then went on to participate in the 2009 Reebok All-American Camp, earning all-star honors.